 Papers submitted for review should represent original, previously unpublished work or surveys of important results.
 At the time the paper is submitted to SEA, and for the entire review period, the paper (or essentially the same paper) should not be under review by any other conference with published proceedings or by a scientific journal.
 At least one author of each accepted paper will be expected to attend the conference and present the paper.

-• The abstract must be submitted by January 17, 2021, 24 January 2021 (extended) AoE
+- The abstract must be submitted by

-• The full paper must be submitted by January 24, 2021, 31 January 2021 (extended) AoE
+January 24, 2021, 31 January 2021 (extended) AoE

 Proceedings and Special Issue